dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/decoded-barcode-element.md

 **Return Value**

-Returns `true` if the decoded barcode is DPM.
-Otherwise, returns `false`.
+A `BOOL` value describing whether the barcode is a DPM code or not.

 ### isMirrored

-Check if the decoded barcode is mirrored.
+Specifies if the decoded barcode is mirrored or not.
+Mirrored barcodes are read by setting the [`MirrorMode`]({{site.dcv_parameters_reference}}barcode-format-specification/mirror-mode.html).

 <div class="sample-code-prefix"></div>
 >- Objective-C